CERG-C/CERG-C/docs/Teaching/CERG/Tephra/Hazard_tephra_exercise.md

-# Probabilistic tephra hazard assessment
+# Probabilistic tephra hazard modelling

 Tephra describes all fragments of rocks of any size or composition that are injected into the atmosphere during explosive volcanic eruptions.
 Although tephra is not one of the main causes of casualties in the context of volcanic crisis (tephra are responsible for only 2% of all volcano-related deaths), it can cover wide areas and disrupt a broad range of socio-economic activities.
 Examples are health problems, collapse of roofs, death of vegetation, blockage of roads and disruption of airports and air traffic.
 Some hazardous tephra thresholds are shown in the table below.
 These ranges are wide due to the range of typologies of crops, vegetation, buildings that can be impacted, as well as external factors (e.g. time of the year for crops).
 Refer to the references provided in the [previous lesson](index.md) for more information on how to quantify physical vulnerability to tephra fallout.